Coventry Digital

 About

 Coventry Digital is an online resource about the city of Coventry.
-It was created and is maintained by Coventry University as its part of its commitment to Coventry UK City of Culture in 2021 (UK CoC 2021).
+It was created and is maintained by Coventry University as part of its commitment to Coventry UK City of Culture in 2021 (UK CoC 2021).

 The ambition is to create a ‘city’ archive which supports the different eco-systems across the city by binding together all kinds of data on all kinds of subjects and making it available as a resource.
 From this it is hoped that new partnerships and ways of thinking will emerge based on evidence drawn from the data.